RIT-EVT/IMU/docs/source/srs.rst

 * Must be developed for the STM32F334r8
 * Resulting binary must fit within the ST microcontroller 64KB flash memory
 * Orientation measurements must be performed by the BNO055
-* non standard I2C communication with the BNO055
+* Non-standard I2C communication with the BNO055

 Assumptions and Dependencies
 ----------------------------